Texas Teenager Purchased Nearly 200 Flowers So Every Girl In His School Would Get A Valentine

 Valentine’s Day can be a fraught day for high school students.
 Gone are the days in elementary school where each student gave everyone in their class paper valentines.
 By the time kids are in high school, they only get valentines from people who are more romantically interested in them.
 And of course, to not get a valentine raises feelings of being left out, particularly when their classmates a couple of lockers down are celebrating getting one.

-And at Axtell High School near Waco, Texas, there was another issue: a “secret admirer” of the “popular girls” would give valentines to them, leaving out the less-popular students.
+And at Axtell High School near Waco, Texas, there was another issue: secret admirers of the “popular girls” would give valentines to them, leaving out the less-popular students.

-Sophomore Jayme Wooley said that last year, after seeing several of his female classmates disappointed in not getting valentines, he decided to take matters into his own hands and see to it that no one was left out this year.
+Sophomore Jayme Wooley said that last year, after seeing several of his female classmates disappointed in not getting valentines, he decided to take matters into his own hands and saw to it that no one was left out this year.

 “It felt heartbreaking knowing that not every girl was feeling special,” he said.